-IAS 24200, 3CWE [21735] Introduction to Interdisciplinary Studies Wednesday 6:00 - 9:20 PM Chappell In-person This course explores the establishment. g traditions and vocabularies of humanistic, scientific, and social scientific inquiry, while exploring the potential and limits of interdisciplinary inquiry.
+IAS 24200, 3CWE [21735] Introduction to Interdisciplinary Studies Wednesday 6:20 - 8:00 PM Chappell Hybrid Asynchronous (In-person and Blackboard) This course explores the establishment growth an traditions and vocabularies of humanistic, scientific, and social scientific inquiry, while exploring the potential and limits of interdisciplinary inquiry.
 (Formerly IAS 31334) 4hr., 4cr.
 (W)(U)